davidp1688/Circuit_Simulator/README.md

 user can place components on given coordinate grid.

-urrently allows for DC analysis of dc voltage sources, wires, resistors, and dc current sources.
+currently allows for DC analysis of dc voltage sources, wires, resistors, and dc current sources.